Beef Wellington

 - Roll Filling In Pastry

-First, we roll out our pastry into a 40cm x 50 cm rectangle then use this to wrap around the beef filling.
+First, roll out our pastry into a 40cm x 50 cm rectangle then use this to wrap around the beef filling.
 There’s a full guide on how to do this above! - Lattice

 What To Serve With Beef Wellington

 Feel free to serve your beef wellington with whatever you like!
 I tend to serve mine with some roast potatoes, some sautéed greens & a really good homemade gravy.
 Bernaise sauce, fondant potatoes or dauphinoise potatoes would be some other good choices.
+This dish is rich & flavourful, so is best paired with light, simple sides to balance it out.

-Beef Wellington Tips & Tricks
+Tips & Tricks

 - Don’t Rush – There’s quite a few different components to make for a beef wellington so it’s best to give yourself plenty of time to prep, cook & rest it.